1Mill/notes/conferences/software-crafters-unconference-2022.md

 * Overcoming communication barriers with remote work
   * Try to schedule messages, emails, etc. for the person's working hours
-  * The larger the power differenctial, the more cautious you need to be with when you send things.
-If the CEO sends you a message at 9pm you might feel the need to reply.
+  * The larger the power differential, the more cautious you need to be with when you send things.
+If the CEO sends you a message at 9pm you might feel the need to reply versus a peer because you value the CEO's time more than your own: you don't want to be a blocker.
-  * Social connection is difficult / different in fully remote life
+  * Social connection is difficult and different in fully remote life
-  * Timezone (e.g. east vs west coast) and lifestyle differences (children vs no children) are a challange when trying to establish core working hours in a time
+  * Timezone (e.g. east vs west coast) and lifestyle differences (e.g. picking up children from school) are a challange when trying to establish core working hours
   * Lots of channels to monitor (e.g. email, slack, meetings, calls, etc.)
-  * Cross polination from co-located teams is missing in remote work.
+  * Cross pollination from co-located teams is missing in remote work.
 How to get it back?
     * Try to recreate doing remote movie parties, jackbox party games
     * Intentionally bring people together for social activities
     * Over communicate
   * Remote work is isolated, mob programming adds a few more people but still does not capture co-located life.
-  * Remote lunchs
+  * Remote lunches
   * You have to be intentional with social hang outs

 * Experiences with mob programming
   * <https://fearlesschangepatterns.com/>
   * Eliminate waste in the process because handoffs are significantly reduced
-  * Large steps cost most because larger steps usually have more risk and so more work is put into mitigating that risk.
+  * Large steps cost most because larger steps usually have more risk and so more work is put into mitigating that risk (e.g. manual QA).

 * Closing circle
-  * People like eye-candy, translate your proposal into something that is catchy and gets people interested
+  * People like eye-candy, translate your proposal or innovation into something that is catchy and gets people interested
   * We can always iterate on anything
   * Facilitate inclusion by getting everybody involved in the conversation